AlgoMaster Logo

 Useful List methods:

-Dictionary is arguably the single most used collection in DSA.
+Dictionary appears in most DSA problems.
 It provides O(1) average-case lookups, inserts, and deletes.
-It is C#'s equivalent of Java's HashMap.

 The TryGetValue pattern is a C# idiom you should know well.
 It attempts to get the value and returns false if the key does not exist, without throwing an exception.
 When the key is missing, the out variable gets the default value for the type (0 for int, null for reference types):